Rodolfod1/Good_README-Generator/README.md

 * [Questions](#questions)

 ## Installation
-        this requires inquirer to work, please run npm install inquirer and then execute node index.js
+        Installation instructions to be placed here
 ## Usage
-        the user will have a good auto-generated README baseline
+        the user will execute the program and a prompt will guide him thru the README structure once all questions are displayed and the aswers are provided a new README.md file is written
 ## License
         MIT
-        Covered by MIT
+        Covered uder MIT license
 ## Contributing
-        Rodolfo Diaz
+        No external contributors just Rodolfo Diaz working by himself
 ## Tests
-        Can be manually tested or using any tool
+        can be manually tested or using any of the tools
 ## Questions
 For questions regarding this application please contact me at:
     - E-mail rodolfodzr@gmail.com